garland3/graphgenie/README.md

 ### Additional Information

-- Ensure that your OpenAI API key is set in the environment variable `OPENAI_API_KEY`.
+- Ensure that your OpenAI API key is set in the environment variable `OPENAI_API_KEY` if using OpenAI.
 - The web application provides endpoints to view the extracted entities and edges in JSON format and a root endpoint to render the homepage.

 ## License